danieltikamori/learn-unit-testing-junit-maven-java/README.md

 Select the methods you want to test.
 It will generate a test class inside the test directory.

 You may also create your own test inside this new class as in this example code.
+Or create a new test class at the test directory.

 After creating your test, run the test class.